 2. Wash a Load EVERY Day

 First thing in the morning, I put a load of laundry on.
 If you have a large family, it will give you time to do a second load should you need to.
 But what if _?
 Get into the routine of not making excuses.
 Do one load every day.

 4. Set Days for Linen and Towels

-Clothes get washed daily, but 2 days a week there are extra loads of laundry.
+Three days a week there are extra loads of laundry.
 On Saturday, we change and wash the bed linens.
 Sundays and Wednesdays are when we swap out and wash towels.
 Occasionally there will be times the towels are swapped out sooner, but that is the general rule in our house.